jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ### 2. Attach the 200mm Extension Cable to the Battery

-If you really want the colors to match you can swap the wires on the extension cable as well, but it's not strictly necessary as long as you keep track of which wire is which.
+If you really want the colors to match, you can swap the wires on the extension cable as well, but it's not strictly necessary as long as you keep track of which wire is which.

 ### 3. Install the 1220 Lithium Battery